JohnLoza/scorpio-sauce/README.md

-# Black Brocket's ecommerce app
+# Scorpio Sauce web service and administration

 How to set it up: